nilinswap/peer-connect/README.md

 if above doesn't work, try this `http-server . -p 8000` and go `http://127.0.0.1:8000` to see your thing.

 ## Hooks?

-- solve echo problem
+- how can you provision this using a single javascript?

 - create design for auto-connect (without peer-id)

 - create api design

-- how can you provision this using a single javascript?

 - How to bring in authentication